 |Marylhurst University||Marylhurst, OR||4-year, Public||Master's||$16,956|

 |Eastern Virginia Medical School||Norfolk, VA||4-year, Public||Master's||$19,719 in-state, $23,186 out-of-state|

 Sources: *National Center for Education Statistics, School websites

 When choosing a college for a degree in art therapy, students must consider the type of degree level they wish to pursue, the curriculum offered in that degree and the experiences they can receive at that school.
 Consideration of the following factors is important as well:

-- Find a program accredited and approved by the American Art Therapy Association.
+- Students should find a program accredited and approved by the American Art Therapy Association.

-- Look for a broad curriculum that prepares students to facilitate artistic production with clients and helps them understand produced art.
+- Students should look for a broad curriculum that prepares them to facilitate artistic production with clients and helps them understand produced art.